Wagasi

-Waagashi is a type of West African cheese made from cow's milk.
-It is commonly made by the Fulani people, especially those of Northern Benin.
-It is sold in abundance in Parakou, a city in Central Benin.
-It is also found across West African countries, particularly in the Savanna zone on the latitude of Parakou.
+Wagasi is a type of West African cheese made from cow's milk.
+It is commonly made in northern Benin.
+It is sold in abundance in Parakou, a city in central Benin.
+It is also found across West African countries, particularly in the savanna zone on the latitude of Parakou.

 It is commonly known as wagasi in the Zarma-Songhai and Dendi languages, amo in the Fon language, wara and warakashi in Nagot and Yoruba language and gasaru in Bariba language.
 The French also call it fromage.
-In Ghana it is also widely known as wagashi, which is most likely from the Zarma-Songhai word for it.
+In Ghana it is also widely known as wagashi.

 It is relatively soft in texture and mild in flavor and is frequently used in cooking.
-As with many proteins and animal products used in Beninese foods, wagasi tends to be cooked and served in a sauce which is then eaten with a starch, such as pounded yams or pâte, the millet or maize 'porridge' staple of the area (tuwo [Hausa] or t.z. [acronym from Hausa tuwon zafi (hot 'porridge')) in English-speaking areas.
+As with many proteins and animal products used in Beninese foods, wagasi tends to be cooked and served in a sauce which is then eaten with a starch, such as pounded yams or pâte, the millet or maize 'porridge' staple of the area (tuwo [Hausa] or t.z. [acronym from Hausa tuwon zafi; hot 'porridge']) in English-speaking areas.